Toowoombawest/ChurchWebsite/content/post/pewsheet2221.md

 #### Sentence

-> The Son of Man came not to be served but to serve, and to give his life as a ransom for many.
-Mark 10.45
+> Bind up the broken-hearted, proclaim liberty to the captives and release to the prisoners, proclaim the year of the Lord’s favour, the day of vengeance of our God.
+Isaiah 61.1-2

 #### Prayer of the Day

-> God of unchangeable power, when the heaven and earth were made, the morning stars sang together and host of heaven shouted for joy: open our eyes to the wonders of creation and teach us to use all things for good, to the honour of your glorious name; through Jesus Christ our Lord, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
+> Eternal God, you sent John the Baptist to prepare the way for the coming of your Son: grant us wisdom to see your purpose and openness to hear your will, that we too may prepare the way for Christ who is coming in power and glory to establish his rule of peace and justice; through  Jesus Christ our Judge and our Redeemer, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen

 #### Next Sundays Bible Readings
-> * **First Reading**: Job 38: 1 - 7
+> * **First Reading**:  Zephaniah 3: 14 - 20
-> * **Second Reading**: Hebrews 5: 1 - 10
+> * **Second Reading**: Philippians 4: 4 - 7
-> * **Gospel Reading**: Mark 10: 35 - 45
+> * **Gospel Reading**: Luke 3: 7 - 18
-> * **Psalm**: Psalm 104: 1 - 10, 26
+> * **Psalm**: Song of Isaiah

 ---